Property valuation in the event of inheritance: Determine the value accurately without an estate agent and optimise taxes

 FAQ

-Do I need to hire an expert for property valuation in the event of inheritance?
+Do I need to hire a surveyor for property valuation in the case of inheritance?

 No, not necessarily.
-For reporting to the tax office, you can initially determine the value yourself.
+For the report to the tax office, you can initially determine the value yourself.
 A certified appraiser is only required if the tax office does not accept your valuation or if there are legal disputes with co-heirs.

-Which documents are mandatory for property valuation in the event of inheritance?
+What documents are absolutely necessary for property valuation in the event of inheritance?

-The most important documents are a current land register extract, the energy certificate, construction plans (floor plans, sectional drawings), the calculation of living area, and if possible, evidence of modernisations in the last 15 years.
+The most important documents are a current land registry excerpt, the energy certificate, building plans (floor plans, sectional drawings), the calculation of living space and, if possible, evidence of modernizations from the last 15 years.

-How does a usufruct right affect the value of the property in the event of inheritance?
+How does a usufruct affect the value of a property in the event of inheritance?

-A usufruct or right of residence registered in the land register significantly reduces the market value of the property, as it restricts the new owner's use.
-The reduction in value is capitalised and deducted from the market value, potentially significantly lowering the inheritance tax.
+A right of usufruct or residence entered in the land register significantly reduces the market value of the property, as it restricts its use by the new owner.
+The discount in value is capitalised and deducted from the market value, which can significantly reduce inheritance tax.

-What happens if the community of heirs cannot agree on a value?
+What happens if the co-heirs cannot agree on a value?

-If co-heirs cannot agree, hiring a neutral, certified property appraiser is the best approach.
-Their expert report determines an objective market value serving as a fair basis for compensating co-heirs or a joint sale, avoiding disputes.
+If co-heirs cannot reach an agreement, engaging a neutral, certified property appraiser is the best approach.
+Their valuation determines an objective market value, which serves as a fair basis for the buyout of co-heirs or a joint sale, avoiding disputes.

-Can I deduct the costs of a valuation from my taxes?
+Can I deduct the costs for an appraisal from my taxes?

-Yes, the costs for a market value appraisal necessary for determining the inheritance tax can be claimed as liabilities in the inheritance tax return.
-This reduces the tax base.
+Yes, the costs of a market value appraisal necessary for determining inheritance tax can be claimed as liabilities in the inheritance tax declaration.
+This reduces the taxable base.

-Which reference date does the tax office use for the valuation?
+What deadline does the tax office use for the assessment?

-For determining the market value and thereby the assessment of inheritance tax, the date of the deceased's passing is always the decisive reference date.
-Changes in the property's value after this date are irrelevant for tax calculations.
+For the determination of the market value and thus for the assessment of the inheritance tax, the date of death of the deceased is always the decisive cut-off date.
+Changes in the value of the property after this date are irrelevant to the tax calculation.

 Subscribe to our newsletter